 Fluctuating Food Prices

-If you’ve ever seen how much food prices can change, you may be wondering what you’re going to do if the direct costs of a menu item suddenly go up.
-For the most part, you just need to bite the bullet, as you can’t change your prices with every change in food cost.
-You can put “Market Rate” next to select menu items that have large pricing fluctuations restaurants often do this with seafood, such as lobster.
-However, it’s best to keep this practice to a minimum.
-The best way to mitigate this issue is designing a balanced menu that includes both foods that have fluctuating costs and items with stabler costs.
-This ensures that even if some food prices change, you’re still making a profit on most of your menu items.
+If you’ve ever seen how much food prices can change, you may be wondering how to calculate food costs reliably.
+In a few cases, you can place words “Market Rate” on your menu.
+Many restaurants do this with lobster, for example, though you want to keep this practice to a minimum.
+You can mitigate this issue by designing a menu that balances foods that have fluctuating costs against items with stabler costs.
+This way, even if some food prices change, you still have a healthy profit margin on your restaurant menu items.

 Setting the Price Range

 When you know the break-even point of an item, you can set a price range for it.
 The low point on the price range is the minimum amount where selling the item is worth your while.
-That could be a 10% profit, a $10 profit, or whatever you decide.
 The high point on the price range is the maximum amount that customers are willing to pay for the item.
-While this is subjective, you can get an accurate idea of it by conducting market research on the customers you’re targeting and by analyzing the pricing of your competition.
-With your price range set, you can choose an amount within that range.
+While this is a subjective process, conducting market research on your target audience and analyzing the pricing of your competition can help you define your price range.
+With your price range set, you can choose an appropriate price designed to reap the highest return.

-More demand for your items lets you charge higher prices without your customers feeling gouged.
-There are many ways to build demand, although some depend on the type of restaurant you’re going for.
-You could run ads for your restaurant on TV, on social media, and through other avenues to attract customers and increase your restaurant’s appeal.
-Another option is to invest more money in a highly skilled chef.
-If your restaurant can provide food that is cooked much better than the competition’s, then you can charge more for it.
-Look for ways that your restaurant can stand out and offer something that isn’t available anywhere else in your area.
+When you see customers demanding more of a particular dish, you gain valuable data on how to price that menu item.
+This high demand lets you charge higher prices that your customers are happy to pay.
+You can build demand through running ads for your restaurant on TV, on social media, and through other avenues to attract customers and increase your restaurant’s appeal.
+If you invest in a highly skilled chef, you can offer a menu that makes customers willing to pay a premium price.
+Look for ways that your restaurant can stand out by offering dishes that aren’t available anywhere else in your area.